-34. The Act states that a designated mental health service must give patients access to any documents in its possession in connection with the proceedings at least 48 hours before the hearing.
+23. The Act states that a designated mental health service or a psychiatrist who has applied to the Tribunal for the performance of electroconvulsive treatment must give patients access to any documents in its possession in connection with the proceeding at least 2 business days prior the hearing.

-What are the documents 'in connection with the proceeding'?
+What are the documents 'in connection with the proceeding' that must be provided?

-35. There are some documents that the Tribunal considers always have the requisite 'connection with the proceeding'.
-The Tribunal requires the designated mental health service to give the patient access to these documents at least 48 hours in advance of the hearing in accordance with section 191 unless the authorised psychiatrist is satisfied that the serious harm test is met.
-In these circumstances, the authorised psychiatrist must make an application to the Tribunal to deny the patient access to the particular documents.

-- 36. The documents that always have the relevant connection to the proceeding are as follows. - The relevant clinical report.
-The clinical report should be prepared in accordance with the applicable Tribunal Practice Note and any template approved by the Rules Committee. - Copies of relevant Orders that establish the Tribunal's jurisdiction.
+- 24. There are some documents that the Tribunal considers always have the requisite 'connection with the proceeding'.
+The Tribunal requires the designated mental health service or psychiatrist to give the patient access to these documents at least 2 business days in advance of the hearing in accordance with section 373 unless the authorised psychiatrist or psychiatrist is satisfied that the serious harm test is met.
+In these circumstances, the authorised psychiatrist or psychiatrist must make an application to the Tribunal to deny the patient access to the particular documents. - 25.
+The documents that always have the relevant connection to the proceeding are as follows. - The relevant hearing report.
+The report should be prepared in accordance with the applicable Tribunal Practice Note and any template approved by the Rules Committee. - Copies of relevant Orders that establish the Tribunal's jurisdiction.
 These are the current Order to which the patient is subject and, if the patient is subject to a Temporary Treatment Order, the Assessment Order. - 'Specified documents' on the current volume of the patient's clinical file.
 Any specified documents on the current volume of the patient's clinical file that are listed below must be either attached to the clinical report or on the clinical file provided to the Tribunal.